HobbyChop/sDS/README.md

 ## Playing it

-Switch between two modes with B.
+Switch between three modes with B.

 Mono is the classic mGB layout: nine separate instruments (MIDI channels 1-9), each one monophonic.
 The default voices are spread across the channels: